 Risks Related to the Economic and Financial Environment

-- The effects of Russia's aggression against Ukraine and collateral events. - Deterioration of Japanese and global economic conditions and financial markets. - Declines in the value of our securities portfolio. - Changes in market rates or prices related to financial instruments.
+- Deterioration of Japanese and global economic conditions and financial markets. - Declines in the value of our securities portfolio. - Changes in market rates or prices related to financial instruments.

 Risks Related to Our Business